KatriinaPar/dcpp2025/Essays/essay.md

 OpenAI has entity-level usage policies it says applies to all its products, however how these are enforced in the gpt-oss environment remains unclear.
 There has been criticism in the developer community that the models are "obsessed" with the content policy where its impacting the model performance.
 A game developer in a Hugging Face community post said that the model they used (openai/gpt-oss-20b) started to be suspicious of the input and whether is complied with the content policy to the point where is forgot some of the context it was meant to consider.

 Overall the sanctioning principle remains unclear, but there seems to be a strong correlation with the overall OpenAI use policy.
+It is unclear if the responses are proportonal to the violations.

 Alignment with fifth principle: **weak/unclear**.